Sunflower Growing Guide

 - Low concentrations of boron cause gaps in the seeds.

-4.1.3 Lubrication Strategy by Development Stage
+4.1.3 Fertilization Strategy by Development Stage

 Stage | Main Nutrition Needs | Essential Nutrients |